What is the Canine Behavior Questionnaire (CBQ)?

 A CBQ is a detailed intake form that provides relevant information.
 The CBQ is required for a fear, anxiety or aggression issue.
 The document answers important questions that help provide a broader behavior picture to the behavior consultant and reduces note taking during private training sessions.
 The CBQ is filled out prior to the initial private consultation.
 The CBQ must be completed by the pet owner and reviewed by consultant 48 hours prior to booking a session.

 Does filling out the CBQ mean that an appointment has automatically been booked?

-Filling out the CBQ is in no way a guarantee of service – of a private consultation being booked.
+Filling out the CBQ is in no way a guarantee of service.
 We want to ensure that both parties are comfortable with the training plan and/or training methods prior to booking an appointment.
-Feedback, educational hand outs and other recommendations will be sent to potential client prior to booking appointment.
-In addition, the canine behavior consultant may have additional questions and may start an email exchange to obtain further relevant information.
+Feedback, educational hand outs and other recommendations will be sent to potential client regardless of whether a session is booked.

 Do I have to fill out a Canine Behavior Questionnaire?